-On developing countries like the Philippines, offshoring generally means that the wages are lower than of a first-world country, say for example – Australia.
+In developing countries like the Philippines, offshoring generally means that the wages are lower than in a first-world country, say, for example – Australia.
 Normally, it is the cost of living in a particular country that determines the amount of pay an offshore worker receives.
 Even if that’s the case, it doesn’t change the fact that countries like the Philippines produce highly-educated university graduates annually.
-These graduates are tech-savvy, proficient in English and are competitive in their specific fields.
-Offshore staff from this country can fulfil the skill requirements that your business may lack from the local workforce, at a more cost-effective price.
+These graduates are tech-savvy, proficient in English, and competitive in their specific fields.
+Offshore staff from this country can fulfil the skill requirements that your business may lack from the local workforce at a more cost-effective price.

 3. Offshoring provides poor working conditions.

-Some BPOs overseas have the reputation of treating their workers like robots.
-In the earlier years of offshoring, there was once a misconception about building offices on cramped up spaces with employees who barely got up of their seats.
+Some BPOs overseas have a reputation for treating their workers like robots.
+In the earlier years of offshoring, there was once a misconception about building offices in cramped spaces with employees who barely got up of their seats.
 However, to be able to stay in the competition, BPOs have to provide a comfortable working space and stable infrastructure.
 Also, the working environment should be strong and fun to keep the staff satisfied and happy.
 With the continuous advancements in technology, it is impossible to keep up with your competitors if you can’t provide the same advanced equipment.

 Offshore labour has been quite an issue for countries like Australia.
 This has become so big that it even attracted a lot of media attention.
 However, the massive job losses that have been reported due to offshoring jobs in developing countries were never quantified due to the lack of evidence that supports the claim.

 Nowadays, the influx of Australian businesses that chose to offshore their labour on countries with low cost of living continuously grows in number.
-These companies, either small or medium embraced the idea of offshoring to help expand their businesses that will, later on, create more local jobs.
+These companies, either small or medium, embraced the idea of offshoring to help expand their businesses, which will, later on, create more local jobs.

-So, neither of the circumstances can prove that choosing to offshore your labour is a good nor bad decision.
+So, neither of the circumstances can prove that choosing to offshore your labour is a good or bad decision.